ebarrier/prantsuse-keel/min-arm/lecon23.md

 ## je (j') / tu / il / elle
 _The exercise probably expects pupils to associate:_
 _je/j' -> mon/ma_
 _tu -> ton/ta_
 _il/elle -> son/sa_
-_However execpt for "tu", which must be used when the verb finishes with 's', all other sentences are grammatically correct with je/il/elle._
+_However except for "tu", which must be used when the verb finishes with 's', all other sentences are grammatically correct with je/il/elle._
 1. Tu aimes ton père.
 2. J' / il / elle aime sa mère.
 3. J' / il / elle aime mon école.